Surviving school suspensions

 In this podcast we meet some students who suffer the bad kid label.
 We also meet a parent who struggled to prove her child doesn't deserve that label and we meet an adult who lived with the label for so long that he came to believe he actually was bad.

 To prove our point about the extent to which that "bad kid" label can impact a child's future, we delved into some data.
-Data provided by the state of Missouri that show clearly that African American children suffer harsher punishments for disciplinary infractions.
+This data, provided by the state of Missouri, shows clearly that African-American children suffer harsher punishments for disciplinary infractions.

 Missouri isn't really an exception.
 A study from the U.S. Department of Education Office for Civil Rights finds that about 5 percent of white students nationwide are suspended in any given year compared to 16 percent of African American students.

 So, given what we've told you about school suspension rates, take our quiz to see just how much your understanding of the topic lines up with the facts and figures uncovered by the research.